mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # What is Centralization {#what}

-This document defines _centralization_ as the ability of a single person, company, or government -- or a small group of them -- to observe, control, or extract rent from the protocol's operation or use.
+This document defines "centralization" as the ability of a single entity (e.g., a person, company, or government) -- or a small group of them -- to observe, control, or extract rent from the operation or use of a given function on the Internet.

-Note that it is important to distinguish efforts to combat centralization from anti-competitive concerns (also known as "anti-trust").
-While (as per above) making the Internet more competitive is a motivation for avoiding centralization, determining what is and is not anti-competitive in a given market is a job for regulators and courts, not standards bodies.
+Here, "function" is defined broadly.
+It might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
+It might also be a proposal for a new enabling protocol, or an extension to an existing one.

+However, centralization is not limited to standards-defined protocols.
+User-visible applications built on top of the functions provided by standards are also vulnerable to centralization -- for example, social networking, file sharing, financial services, and news dissemination.
+Likewise, the supply of hardware, operating systems, and software can exhibit centralization.

+Centralization risk is strongest when it necessarily affects the entire Internet.
+However, it can also be present when a substantial portion of the Internet's users lack options for a given function.
+For example, if there is only one provider a function in a given region or legal jurisdiction, that function is effectively centralized for those users.

+"Decentralization" is the process of identifying centralization risk in the functions of a protocol or application, followed by application of appropriate techniques to prevent or mitigate centralization.

-Likewise, a goal of avoiding centralization does not imply that a given function need be so widely distributed that other important factors, such as efficiency, resiliency, latency, or availability are affected.
-Just as in other areas (for example, the optimal number of automakers), many factors need to be balanced.
-In some cases, a modest number of instances can effectively decentralize a function, given the appropriate circumstances (see, for example, the DNS).
+Decentralization does not require that a given function need be so widely distributed that other important factors, such as efficiency, resiliency, latency, or availability are sacrificed.
+In some cases, a function that is only available through a relatively small number of providers can be  effectively decentralized, given the appropriate circumstances (see, for example, the DNS).

+Therefore, discussions of centralization and architectural efforts at decentralization need to be made on a case-by-base basis, depending on the function in question, surrounding circumstances, and other regulatory mechanisms.

+Note that it is important to distinguish centralization from anti-competitive concerns (also known as "anti-trust").
+While there are many interactions between them and making the Internet more competitive may be a motivation for avoiding centralization, only courts are authoritative in determining what is and is not anti-competitive in a given market, not standards bodies and other technical fora.

 # Why Avoid Centralization {#why}